wp-plugins/lightbox-plus/readme.txt

 = 2.5 =
 * Added positioning options
- * Absolute top, right. bottom, left positioning.
+ * Absolute top, right, bottom, left positioning.
 Now able to specify horizontal and vertical position in viewport as opposed to center only.
  * Fixed positioning that allows lightbox stays on page when scrolled.
 * Rebuilt interface
  * Changed interface to a combination of collapsible and tabbed to make it more concise and usable